iamkingsgold/iamkingsgold/README.md

 **Software Engineer • Serial Entrepreneur**

-KINGSGOLD is a Nigerian software engineer and serial entrepreneur.
+KINGSGOLD is a software engineer and serial entrepreneur.

 ## 🚀 About

-Kingsley Chidubem Nwoye, also known as KINGSGOLD, is a Nigerian software engineer and serial entrepreneur building startups including Range Universe while documenting his journey through his FROM COAL TO GOLD philosophy.
+Kingsley Chidubem Nwoye, also known as KINGSGOLD, is a software engineer and serial entrepreneur building startups including Range Universe while documenting his journey through his FROM COAL TO GOLD philosophy.

 ## FROM COAL TO GOLD